meltemod/mysite/content/mentorship/_index.md

 header:
   caption: ""
   image: ""
-title: Strategic Mentorship for Social Science MA/PhD Transitions
+title: Strategic Career Counseling for Social Science MA/PhD Transitions
 ---
 Transitioning beyond academia is not just a job search problem.
 It is a positioning problem.